 - The blog will be served subject to Auto Pagination.

-- The blog will be subject to the same content restrictions - both porn labeling, and malware / spam deletion, will be consequences of any infractions.
+- The blog will be subject to the same content restrictions - both porn labeling, and malware / spam detection, will be consequences of any infractions.

 - The blog will be subject to the same deletion recovery restrictions.

 Just as any time you change the URL of your blog, you'll face changes in external relationships, such as with your readers, and with search engines and other services.
 Don't do this without careful planning, and methodical execution!